Terastia meticulosalis

 Terastia meticulosalis, also known as the erythrina twigborer or erythrina borer, is a species of moth in the family Crambidae.
 It has a wide distribution.
 In North America, it has been recorded from south-eastern Arizona, southern Texas, Louisiana and Florida.
 It is also present in Jamaica.

 The wingspan is about 39 mm.

 The larvae feed on Erythrina species.
+It has been present in significant numbers in California since 2016, where it considered a pest of ornamental/introduced coral trees.